Central to torch is the torch_tensor objects.

 Ensures that the tensor memory is not reused for another tensor until

-all current work queued on stream
+all current work queued on stream are complete.

 Note: